-McLean Hospital 115 Mill Street Belmont, MA 02478
+McLean Hospital – 115 Mill Street, Belmont, MA 02478

 At McLean Hospital, we recognize the challenges children and adolescents with psychiatric illness face.
-Through our Child and Adolescent Outpatient Services, located on the campus of Sancta Maria Nursing Facility in Cambridge, we are focused on helping young people and their families cope with psychiatric illness and the trials it often brings.
+Through our Child and Adolescent Outpatient Services, located on the campus of Sancta Maria Nursing Facility in Cambridge, we are focused on helping young people and their families cope with mental illness.

 Our outpatient care includes individual and group therapy and testing via the Child and Adolescent Testing Service (CATS), as well as a number of specialty offerings like the McLean Anxiety Mastery Program and the 3East Outpatient Clinic.

 Our individual and group therapy options help young people and their families cope with psychiatric illness and the challenges it often brings.
 Some of these services are primarily available for those who are stepping down from the McLean-Franciscan Child and Adolescent Inpatient Program and the Adolescent Acute Residential Treatment (ART) program.
 However, there may be openings for other children and adolescents seeking outpatient treatment, subject to the availability of staff.